Gender pay gap employer statement – our commitment to inclusion, gender equality and diversity

 Key factors contributing to the firm’s gender pay gap include:

-• A higher representation of men in senior roles, particularly at partner level
+- A higher representation of men in senior roles, particularly at Partner level

-• More women than men taking periods of parental leave, meaning women are out of the workforce for longer.
+- More women than men taking periods of parental leave, meaning women are out of the workforce for longer.

 Our Gender Equality Strategy and gender pay gap action plan

-Key actions and measures include:
+Key actions and measures to reduce the gender pay gap include:

 Removing barriers to the equal participation of women in the workplace resulting from historical, social and economic factors requires cultural change.
 We are making progress, but we know there is more to be done.
-This is why BDO’s commitment to inclusion and gender equality is formalised in our firm strategy and governed by our Culture Council, Executive Leadership Team and Board.
+This is why BDO’s commitment to inclusion and gender equality is formalised in our firm strategy and governed by our Executive Leadership Team and Board.